-Associate coach Barbi Mattson enters her fifth season at Angelina College, having teamed up with husband Mark to establish the Lady Roadrunner softball program as a national powerhouse.
+Associate coach Barbi Mattson enters her sixth season at Angelina College, having teamed up with husband Mark to establish the Lady Roadrunner softball program as a national powerhouse.
 The Mattsons led the team to the 2014 NJCAA Division I National Championship in just their third year guiding the program.
 The title was the first in Angelina College athletics history, and the Lady ?Runners became the first Texas team to capture the NJCAA Division I title since the tournament's inception in 1977.

 As a result, the National Fastpitch Coaches Association named the Mattsons the Coaching Staff of the Year for NJCAA?s Division I. The couple received the award at an NFCA national convention held in Las Vegas in December of 2014.

 Barbi played her prep-school softball at Fort Collins, Colorado before moving to College Station, Texas and attending A&M Consolidated High School.
 From there, she earned a scholarship to Division I junior college Snow College in Ephraim, Utah.
 At Snow, Mattson alternated as a middle infielder between shortstop and second base, earning All-Conference honors as a freshman and All-Region honors as a sophomore.
 Barbi also earned her associate of arts degree in Spanish from Snow College.